-The most confusing part about accepting credit cards is pricing, said Deborah Winick, an independent agent at credit card processing company BankCard Services.
-This is because most businesses don’t really know what a competitive price quote actually is and thus rely on the integrity of sales reps, she said.
+The most confusing part of accepting credit cards is the pricing, said Deborah Winick, principal and merchant services advisor at credit card processing company BankCard Services.
+She said most businesses don’t really know what a competitive price quote is and rely on the integrity of sales reps.

 “Most business owners are very busy, so they do what seems like the best choice [and] reach out to their bank, expecting quality service,” Winick said.
 However, this isn’t always what businesses get.
-“The banks, for the most part, outsource merchant services, and as funny as it seems, they really do not know much about the industry."
-[Accepting Credit Cards: A Small Business Guide]
+“The banks, for the most part, outsource merchant services … as funny as it seems, they really do not know much about the industry.”

-Credit card processing pricing also often confuses businesses because of the many different pricing models.
+The pricing for credit card processing also often confuses business owners because there are so many pricing models.

 “There are several different pricing methods, but the two most popular are tiered pricing and interchange-plus,” said Amad Ebrahimi, founder of merchant accounts comparison site Merchant Maverick.

-In tiered pricing, merchants qualify for different vendor-determined rates, while interchange-plus uses rates set by the credit card brand, such as Visa and MasterCard.
+In tiered pricing, merchants qualify for different vendor-determined rates, while interchange-plus uses rates set by the credit card brand, such as Visa or Mastercard.

-“Interchange-plus is a much more transparent model of pricing, but it also leads to more confusion if the business owner does not understand what the pricing entails,” Ebrahimi explained.
+“Interchange-plus is a much more transparent model of pricing, but it also leads to more confusion if the business owner does not understand what the pricing entails,” Ebrahimi said.

-No one likes to read lengthy contracts, but it’s a necessary evil of doing business.
-It's also one of the most important and confusing aspects of signing up with a credit card processor.
+No one likes to read lengthy contracts, but it’s necessary in business.
+The contract is also one of the most important and confusing aspects of signing up with a credit card processor.
 Failure to completely understand your service contract could lead to some unpleasant surprises.

 “These contracts can be very long, so unless the business owner takes the time to read through every line, they may be caught by surprise,” Ebrahimi said.

-That happens, in part, because a business can’t always trust what sales representatives say.
+That happens partly because you can’t always trust what sales representatives say.

-“There is really no regulation to be an agent for a merchant service provider, so there are agents out there telling a small business owner what they want to hear rather than speaking with knowledge and integrity,” said Cindy Bender, a senior account specialist at Total Merchant Services.
+“There is really no regulation to be an agent for a merchant service provider, so there are agents out there telling a small business owner what they want to hear rather than speaking with knowledge and integrity,” said Cindy Bender, owner of Bender Merchant Services.

 Credit card processing security is no joke.
-Failure to protect customers’ data won’t just harm a business' reputation, but can also cost the company significantly in government and banking fines, lawsuits, and more.
+Failure to protect customers’ data won’t just harm your business’s reputation, it can also accrue significant costs in government and banking fines, lawsuits, and more.
 But PCI compliance, a set of credit card processing security standards, is another area of confusion for small business owners.

-"Many business owners aren't even aware of their requirements, so they may be processing cards in violation of PCI compliance rules," Ebrahimi said.
-"Card data security is of utmost importance to your customers, so it’s essential to understand this area as well."
+Ebrahimi urges business owners to verify PCI compliance with the processor they are considering.
+“Card data security is of utmost importance to your customers, so it’s essential to understand this area.”

-As with pricing and fees, the best way to prevent any confusion is to ask questions.
-Ebrahimi advised business owners to find out from vendors if their terminal and software are in fact PCI compliant.
+As with pricing and fees, the best way to prevent confusion is to ask questions.
+Ebrahimi recommends asking vendors if their terminals and software are in fact PCI compliant.

-Subscriptions and recurring charges provide a great way for businesses to automate repeat business, but one major drawback is when payments get declined.
+Subscriptions and recurring charges provide a great way for businesses to automate repeat business, but one major drawback happens when payments get declined.

-“One thing I found most confusing, and is usually a cause for lost profits, is dealing with expired or cancelled credit cards for recurring charges,” said Mike Salem, co-founder and CEO of Vorex, a professional services automation (PSA) provider.
-“Many small businesses do not have a mechanism or the technology capacity to automatically stop a service until the customer updates his or her credit card information.”
+“One thing [that] I found most confusing, and is usually a cause for lost profits, is dealing with expired or canceled credit cards for recurring charges,” said Mike Salem, co-founder and CEO of Vorex, a professional services automation provider.
+“Many small businesses do not have a mechanism or the technological capacity to automatically stop a service until the customer updates his or her credit card information.”

-Declined payments, then, essentially become free services, Salem added.
-“Many small businesses must manually monitor credit card activities on a daily basis, and might not notice a non-payment before several days have passed after a charge has been declined — which means giving out a service for free.
+Declined payments essentially become free services, Salem added.
+“Many small businesses must manually monitor credit card activities on a daily basis and might not notice a nonpayment before several days have passed after a charge has been declined, which means giving out a service for free.
 Trying to retroactively recoup the charges for unpaid days can be frustrating.”

-Technology lets merchants conduct business anytime and anywhere; both a blessing and a curse, this ability causes all types of confusion for processing credit cards.
-This is because not all credit card processors are compatible with different merchant services.
+Technology lets merchants conduct business anytime and anywhere, which is both a blessing and a curse.
+This flexibility creates several types of confusion for processing credit cards because not all credit card processors are compatible with all merchant services.

 This is particularly the case with accepting credit card payments at self-hosted online stores.

-As a result, some credit card processing companies have made the process easier for merchants.
-For example, Web payments company Stripe takes care of payments end-to-end, eliminating the need for separate merchant accounts and payment gateways, Kessler said.
+Some credit card processing companies have made the process easier for merchants.
+For example, web payments company Stripe takes care of payments end to end, eliminating the need for separate merchant accounts and payment gateways, Kessler said.